Isaiah 49 – The Messiah’s Mission

 And bind them on you as a bride does.

 a.
 Can a woman forget her nursing child: Though bizarre accounts of unspeakable cruelty surface from time to time, everyone knows that a woman will never forget her nursing child.
-Yet the LORD says, Surely they will forget, yet I will not forget you.
-The LORD’s affection for His people is greater than the devotion a woman has for her nursing child!
+Yet the LORD says, Surely they may forget, yet I will not forget you.
+The LORD’s affection for His people is greater than the devotion a woman has for her nursing child.

 c.
 Your walls are continually before Me: The walls refer to the walls of the city of Jerusalem, which figuratively speak of the health, the strength, the prosperity, and the security of God’s people.
 God is always mindful of the condition of His people, despite the objections of a doubting Zion.

 d.
 Your sons shall make haste…. you shall surely clothe yourselves with them all as an ornament: The LORD will bring back the exiled and captive sons of Zion to the Promised Land, and this will be an ornament for God’s people.
 The LORD’s love and faithfulness for Zion are also shown by His promise for their future.
 It isn’t just demonstrated by the past and the present, but also by His future plans for them.